akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“Now, for the application.
 In geography books you have learnt that different nations dwell on the face of the earth—white, yellow, red, brown and black like ourselves.
 They each occupy a portion of the earth’s surface.
 Those who occupy those tiny islands somewhere in the English Channel are, as you know, called the English.
 So you have the Japanese, those brave fellows, the Indians, the Africans, or to come down to particulars, among the Africans, say, <span class="term-zulus"><a href="https://en.wikipedia.org/wiki/Zulu_people" target="_blank">the Zulus</a></span>
 , <span class="term-ashantis"><a href="https://en.wikipedia.org/wiki/Ashanti_people" target="_blank">the Ashantis</a></span>
 , and the Fantis.
-To give the principle which made you punch Kweku Mensah back, and your school fellows bravely break through the ranks of Kobina Tsintsin’s boys, a name, let us call it the law of self-preservation.
+To give the principle which made you punch <span class="personal-name">Kweku Mensah</span> <script src="scripts.js"></script> back, and your school fellows bravely break through the ranks of Kobina Tsintsin’s boys, a name, let us call it the law of self-preservation.
 Now, if you relax the practice of this principle in the course of life, you go under, and men then talk of the survivors as the fittest, because they have resisted best.
 You remember those lines in Shakespeare you were reciting to me the other day: </p>

 	<p>Beware </p>
 <p>Of entrance to a quarrel; but being in, </p>